Karlos97/codenotary-fullstack-app/README.md

 Folders structure is divided on frontend / backend.
 Both folders have it's own README file describing further their technical details.

+The whole app is dedicated to ARM architecture.

 # Prerequisites

 - docker + docker-compose / docker desktop